 Scrutineers observe on behalf of candidates the polling and scrutiny conducted by electoral officials.
 Scrutineers have legal rights and obligations under the Electoral Act.

 Candidates may not in any way take part in the conduct of an election.
-They may not be appointed as scrutineers.
+They may not be appointed as scrutineers, nor can they be present while a scrutiny is ongoing.

 Appointment of scrutineers